Our Board of Directors

 Janet Goelz Hoffman

-She concentrates her practice on financings for nonprofit organizations including independent schools, hospital systems, cultural and educational institutions, and continuing care retirement communities.
-She also advises nonprofit organizations on board governance and conflict of interest issues.
-She is a graduate of Lake Forest College and Northwestern University School of Law.
-Janet also serves as a member of the FEDC.
+She is senior counsel and pro bono counsel at Katten Muchin Rosenman LLP, a national law firm.
+Throughout her career, she concentrated her practice on financings for nonprofit organizations including independent schools, hospital systems, cultural and educational institutions, and continuing care retirement communities.
+Currently, she continues advising nonprofit organizations on board governance and conflict of interest issues as well as coordinating transactional pro bono work for Katten.
+She is a graduate of Lake Forest College and Northwestern Pritzker School of Law.
+She is a member of the board of directors of Covenant Living Communities and Services and Foundation for the Educational Development of Children.

 Lenny Asaro

-He is an attorney and partner at Dinsmore & Shohl, LLP, a national law firm.
+He is a partner at Faegre Drinker Biddle & Reath LLP.
 He concentrates his practice on real estate development and litigation with an emphasis on land use and zoning, eminent domain, tax increment financing (TIF), acquisitions and dispositions and public-private partnerships.
 Lenny advises both private and public entities.
-Lenny is an active member of Dinsmore’s Diversity Committee, Minority Attorney Affinity Group and In Law and Equity: LGBTQ Affinity Group.
 He is a member of the National Bar Association, which is the nation’s oldest and largest national network of predominantly African-American attorneys and judges, as well as the Chicago Bar Association and Chicago Inn of Court.
 He served two full terms as a Member of the Evanston Plan Commission.
 Lenny is a graduate of Pepperdine University and The John Marshall Law School.
-Lenny is a member of the FEDC board of directors.

 Mike Bertrand